 LameXP.exe is sitting "idle", more or less, while some service process belonging to the anti-virus software is "hogging" the CPU.
 The anti-virus software is hindering LameXP startup!
 A typical example looks like this:

-For reporting performance issues, please refer to anti-virus developer's web-site.
-Also, when reporting performance issues, please be self-confident: As a paying customer, you can demand that performance issues get fixed in a timely manner.
+Please report performance issues to the anti-virus software's developer.
+Also, when reporting performance issues, please be self-confident!
+As a paying customer, you can demand that such bugs are fixed promptly.
 Otherwise, get your money back!

 The code of conduct regarding problems and annoyances related to so-called "anti-virus" software:

 If your anti-virus software raises an "alarm" or "warning" while trying to launch the LameXP software or the LameXP setup program, please do not panic!
 In most cases, it is just the anti-virus software that went insane.

-In the extremely rare case that you actually have a confirmed malware infection, please try re-downloading the LameXP software from one of the official mirrors first, before you send us any reports!
+In the extremely unlikely case that you actually have a confirmed malware infection, please try re-downloading the LameXP software from one of the official mirrors first, before you send us any "malware" reports!

 If you encounter any false positives, please report these problems to the developer of the defective anti-virus software.
 We are not responsible for this problem (it is a bug in the anti-virus software) and thus we can not fix it!

 This chapter explains how to install the LameXP software on your computer.
 If LameXP has already been installed on your computer, you may skip this chapter.